sorbet/sorbet/website/docs/overloads.md

 The biggest downside of this approach deals with sharing code.

-In most cases, possible to implement one methods in terms of the others.
+In most cases, it's possible to implement one methods in terms of the others.
 For example, with our `find_one`/`find_many` example above:

 ```ruby
 sig { params(id: String).returns(MyModel) }